Drinking Water Supply and Quality

 Fairfield is in a region of relative water abundance, but we’ve always had droughts as well as flooding.
 Climate scientists project that future episodes of drought and flooding are likely to intensify.
-In addition, our water supply is at risk from increasing population and commercial development.
+In addition, climate change, increasing population, and commercial development put pressure on our water supply.
+Each day, the Aquarion Water Company provides about 9 million gallons of drinking water from several watershed areas for commercial and residential use.
+Aquarion maintains about 300 miles of water mains in Fairfield; the oldest mains are about 80 years old.

 Achievements to Date